Hot Water Music: Other projects

 Prior to founding Hot Water Music, the band's members played in several other groups, including Yellow Section (Ragan), Burial (Rebelo), Kelly Green (Black and Rebelo), Thread (Black and Wollard), and Fossil (Ragan and Rebelo).
 Between 1996 and 1998 Wollard and Rebelo, along with Jack Bailey and Heather Ann Parker, formed The Blacktop Cadence and released their album Chemistry for Changing Times in 1997.
 From 1998 through 1999, Ragan and Wollard joined Samantha Jones for the acoustic side-project Rumbleseat, which released four 7-inch singles and contributed several songs to compilations, later releasing an eponymous compilation in 2005 after their breakup.

 Following Hot Water Music's 2005 hiatus announcement, Chuck Ragan began a solo career, releasing several records, as well as various collaborative efforts with other artists, including a collaborative live acoustic project called The Revival Tour, featuring several punk rock, bluegrass, and alt-country performers with Ragan's goal of "sharing music together" and "bringing it to people in an extremely honest and grassroots fashion."
 During this hiatus, Black, Rebelo, and Wollard formed The Draft, which released an LP and two EPs before disbanding, returning for a reunion tour in 2013.
 Wollard's first solo effort, Chris Wollard and the Ship Thieves was released in 2009.
 Jason Black joined Senses Fail in 2008, playing on their records Life Is Not A Waiting Room and The Fire before departing in 2012.
 Rebelo joined Against Me! in 2009, playing on their 2010 LP White Crosses, leaving the band that same year.
 Rebelo has been a member of The Bouncing Souls since 2013, playing on their 2016 record Simplicity.
 Chris Cresswell has been the lead vocalist/guitarist for Canadian punk rock group The Flatliners since its inception in 2002.

+Musical style and influences

+Critics have categorized Hot Water Music's music as post-hardcore and emo.

+They have cited influences including Leatherface, Fugazi, Fuel, Doughboys, Pegboy Rites of Spring, Embrace, Dag Nasty, Swiz, Articles of Faith, Jawbreaker, Jawbox, Hüsker Dü, Inquisition and Bruce Springsteen.

+They have been cited as an influence by Dave Hause, the Gaslight Anthem, Against Me!, La Dispute, Make Do and Mend, Title Fight, Balance and Composure, Superheaven, Transit, Such Gold, Gnarwolves, Avenged Sevenfold, Atreyu, Grade, Alexisonfire, A Static Lullaby, the Used, Senses Fail, My Chemical Romance and Taking Back Sunday.
+They influenced many of the bands in the mainstream breakthrough of emo in the 2000s.